Coinbase (COIN)

 For fintech businesses like Coinbase, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include transaction/payment processing, hosting, and bandwidth fees in addition to the costs necessary to onboard customers, such as identity verification.

-Coinbase’s gross margin is one of the best in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
-It also enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 85.9% gross margin over the last two years.
-That means Coinbase only paid its providers $14.13 for every $100 in revenue.
+Coinbase’s gross margin is one of the highest in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
+It also enables the company to fund large investments in product and marketing during periods of rapid growth to achieve higher profits in the future.
+As you can see below, it averaged an elite 86% gross margin over the last two years.
+Said differently, roughly $86.05 was left to spend on selling, marketing, and R&D for every $100 in revenue.
+Coinbase Trailing 12-Month Gross Margin

 Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Coinbase grow from a combination of product virality, paid advertisement, and incentives.

-Coinbase is extremely efficient at acquiring new users, spending only 15.2% of its gross profit on sales and marketing expenses over the last year.
+Coinbase is extremely efficient at acquiring new users, spending only 17.4% of its gross profit on sales and marketing expenses over the last year.
 This efficiency indicates that it has a highly differentiated product offering and strong brand reputation, giving Coinbase the freedom to invest its resources into new growth initiatives while maintaining optionality.
+Coinbase User Acquisition Efficiency

-In Q3, Coinbase generated an EBITDA margin profit margin of 42.9%, up 5.6 percentage points year on year.
-The increase was solid, and because its EBITDA margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Coinbase generated an EBITDA margin profit margin of 31.8%, down 25 percentage points year on year.
+Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, R&D, and administrative overhead.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Coinbase reported adjusted EPS of $1.44, up from $0.28 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Coinbase’s full-year EPS of $11.50 to shrink by 39.9%.
+In Q4, Coinbase reported adjusted EPS of $0.66, down from $4.68 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Coinbase’s full-year EPS of $7.54 to shrink by 15.7%.

-Coinbase has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 14.8% over the last two years, quite impressive for a consumer internet business.
+Coinbase has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
+The company’s free cash flow margin was among the best in the consumer internet sector, averaging an eye-popping 36.3% over the last two years.

-Taking a step back, we can see that Coinbase’s margin dropped meaningfully over the last five years.
+Taking a step back, we can see that Coinbase’s margin dropped by 17.7 percentage points over the last five years.
 If its declines continue, it could signal increasing investment needs and capital intensity.

-Coinbase is a profitable, well-capitalized company with $8.68 billion of cash and $7.20 billion of debt on its balance sheet.
-This $1.47 billion net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Coinbase is a profitable, well-capitalized company with $11.62 billion of cash and $7.66 billion of debt on its balance sheet.
+This $3.96 billion net cash position is 9.6% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-There’s plenty to admire about Coinbase.
-First off, its revenue growth was exceptional over the last five years.
+For starters, its revenue growth was exceptional over the last five years.
 And while its projected EPS for the next year is lacking, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
-On top of that, its impressive EBITDA margins show it has a highly efficient business model.
+Additionally, Coinbase’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Wall Street analysts have a consensus one-year price target of $383.94 on the company (compared to the current share price of $276.67).
+Wall Street analysts have a consensus one-year price target of $325.56 on the company (compared to the current share price of $141.73), implying they see 130% upside in buying Coinbase in the short term.